Epigonidae

-Epigonidae, the deepwater cardinalfishes, are a family of perciform fishes.
+Epigonidae, the deepwater cardinalfishes, are a family of acropomatiform ray-finned fishes.
 The family includes about 43 species.
+Despite their name, they are not closely related to the true cardinalfishes of the family Apogonidae.

 They are small fishes: the largest, Epigonus telescopus, reaches 75 cm in length, and most grow to no more than 20 cm or so.

 They are found in temperate and tropical oceans throughout the world.
 They are bathydemersal fishes (inhabiting deep waters close to the sea bed) and have been found at depths of 3000 m.

+Fossil epigonid skeletons, tentatively assigned to Epigonus, are known from the earliest Eocene-aged Danata Formation of Turkmenistan.

 Timeline

 Genera

-The following genera are included in the Epigonidae:
+The following genera are included in the family: